spack/spack/lib/spack/docs/basic_usage.rst

 .. command-output:: spack list

 The packages are listed by name in alphabetical order.
-You can also do wildcats searches using ``*``:
+If you specify a pattern to match, it will follow this set of rules.
+A pattern with no wildcards, ``*`` or ``?``, will be treated as though it started and ended iwth ``*``, so ``util`` is equivalent to ``*util*``.
+A pattern with no capitol letters will be treated as case-insensitive.
+You can also add the ``-i`` flag to specify a case insensitive search, or ``-d`` to search the description of the package in addition to the name.
+Some examples:

+All packages whose names contain "sql" case insensitive:

+.. command-output:: spack list sql

+All packages whose names start with a capitol M:

+.. command-output:: spack list M*

+All packages whose names or descriptions contain Documentation:

-.. command-output:: spack list m*
+.. command-output:: spack list -d Documentation

+All packages whose names contain documentation case insensitive:

-.. command-output:: spack list *util*
+.. command-output:: spack list -d documentation

 .. _spack-info: